Chartered Physiotherapist | HCPC Registered | CSP and ACPSEM Member

 About CJ Physiotherapy

-CJ Physiotherapy specialises in sports physiotherapy and coaching for the outdoor enthusiast, covering a range of sports from mountain biking to road cycling, fell running to hiking and everything in between.
+CJ Physiotherapy specialises in sports physiotherapy and coaching for the outdoor enthusiast, covering a range of sports from mountain biking to road cycling, fell running to hiking, rock climbing to bouldering and everything in between.

-Based in Bethesda, North Wales, (just 20 minutes away from Mt.
-Snowdon) CJ Physiotherapy’s mobile clinic covers a variety of locations within the area.
-Such locations include working at your home or local gym, on the mountains or beaches of North Wales or taking on global expeditions from jungles to the Himalayas!
+Based in Gerlan, North Wales, (just 20 minutes away from Mt.
+Snowdon) CJ Physiotherapy’s mobile clinic covers a variety of locations within the area, whilst also being able to offer remote online consultations to those from further afield.
+Such locations can include working at your home or local gym, on the mountains or beaches of North Wales or taking on global expeditions from jungles to the Himalayas!

-Our philosophy invests in a client centred and proactive approach – coaching clients in their overall health, mental and physical wellbeing to decrease pain, increase function, reduce the risk of injury whilst increasing performance.
+Our philosophy invests in a client centred and proactive approach.
+We coach clients in their overall health, mental and physical wellbeing to decrease pain, increase function, reduce the risk of injury and to increase performance.
+We use injury as an opportunity to improve.

-Our treatments are proactive, using the latest evidence to provide the best treatment options to get you back to doing what you love most!
-We understand that all clients are unique, and our treatment programmes reflect this.
+We are proactive, using the latest evidence to provide the best treatment options to get you back to doing what you love most!
+We understand that all clients are unique, and so no two treatment programmes are the same.

 COMPANY Director and Lead Physiotherapist

-Corinne is a Chartered Physiotherapist based in the UK and holds a BSc (Hons) degree in Physiotherapy from The University of Nottingham.
+Corinne is a Chartered Physiotherapist and holds a BSc (Hons) degree in Physiotherapy from The University of Nottingham.
 Corinne is a keen sportsperson herself enjoying running, cycling, climbing and other outdoor pursuits.
 Her personal interest in this field is embodied by her passion for musculoskeletal and sports injuries work.

 Corinne has worked within many sporting areas, with professional and recreational athletes.
-Preventative, coaching and rehabilitative physiotherapy are her main passion as she understands how important getting you back to your passion is!
+Preventative, coaching and rehabilitative physiotherapy are her main passion as she understands how important getting you back to the outdoors is!

 - Initial assessment including;